marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 > [webkit.org](https://trac.webkit.org/wiki/QtWebKitGraphics#Usestaticimages)

 The solution here is to prefer using images as background images rather than CSS gradients.
-This is agravating, but I never found a way around this performance issue.
+This is irritating, but I never found a way around this performance issue.

 ### JavaScript